How is Seed Paper Made

 If you’re interested in learning how to make your own plantable seed paper at home we have a detailed guide on How To Make Seed Paper yourself.

-Machine Made Seed Paper
+Machine-Made Seed Paper

 Seed paper can also be produced much like traditional paper stock in commercial paper mills.
 This allows seed paper to be produced on a larger scale with a much higher quality finish.